utharper/sourcemod-hl2dm/README.md

 **!allow** `<player name>`

 *Requires Generic Admin*.
 Allow the specified player to join an ongoing match.
 Useful to substitute players mid-game, or if one of the players has ragequit.

+**!shuffle**

+(Vote to) shuffle the teams.
+Team counts will be balanced, and all players assigned to a random team.

+**!invert**

+(Vote to) invert the teams.
+All players will swap from their current team, to the opposite team.

 **!vote** `<motion>`